Stratio/cassandra-lucene-index/doc/documentation.rst

 Lucene indexes can be partitioned on a per-node basis.
 This means that the local index in each node can be split in multiple smaller fragments.
 Index partitioning is useful to speed up some searches to the detriment of others, depending on the implementation.
-It is also useful to overcome the Lucene's hard limit of 2147483519 documents per local index.
-However, queries involving partitions with more than 2147483519 total documents will still fail.
+It is also useful to overcome the Lucene's hard limit of 2147483519 documents per local index, which becomes a per-partition limit.

 Partitioning is disabled by default, and it can be activated specifying a partitioner implementation in the index creation statement.